Bryan Reynolds Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- Brewers pitchers combine to surrender 91 total home runs at a clip of 1.3 per game (to rank 24th in baseball).
+- Brewers pitchers combine to rank 23rd in baseball in home runs surrendered (91 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.